sebastian989/SwiftModelMapper/README.md

 ### Get a model from dictionary:

-ParceSwift is an extension of NSObject, all you need to do is create a new object and start to transform a dictionary to any classes.
+SwiftModelMapper is an extension of NSObject, all you need to do is create a new object and start to transform a dictionary to any classes.

 Let's assume that you have some JSON like that:
 ```